 Tool Life will is more in the case of down-milling as compared with the up-milling.

 The surface finish will be more in the case of the down-milling as compared with the up-milling method due to which down-milling method is used for the finishing operations in the industries.

 Accuracy will be more in the case of up-milling as compared with the down-milling process since in up-milling the workpiece is pulled against the table so the fasteners will be under tension and we know that under tension the backlash error will not have any effect which ultimately results in the better accuracy in up-milling.

 It is a type of milling operation in which the layer of material is removed from the face of the material.
 The end milling cutter is preferred for performing face milling operations.

 In Face Milling operation the teeth for cutting are present on both the periphery and the face of the cutter.

 The axis of rotation of the cutter is perpendicular to the work surface.
 In face milling most of the cutting is done by the periphery portions of the teeth, the face portion provides finishing the action.

-End milling is the combination of the slab milling and face-milling operation and used for creating slots in the workpiece and mostly used for handling the complicated profile.
+This type of operation is the combination of the slab milling and face-milling operation used for creating slots in the workpiece and is mostly used for handling the complicated profile.

 The straddle is the type of milling process in which milling is performed on two surfaces simultaneously.
 T-slot milling is a unique example of straddle Milling.